odoare/Mango/README.md

 they sit in the chain (the tap is before the bus volume/pan, so an aux send is unaffected by the bus level or balance).

-The bus bar under the rack holds the lane-count − / + chooser above the routing-mode button, the routing diagram and the per-bus volume/pan knobs (shown for active buses only).

 **Sequencer configs**: the **Configs** button swaps the lane panel for a bank of 8 configuration slots — one row to load, one to store.
 A config is a *pattern*, not a sound: it holds the blocks and their override strings, the